Scientific Advisory Board

 Brenda Porter, MD, PhD

-Dr. Porter is currently an Associate Professor of Neurology at Stanford University.
+Dr. Porter is currently a Professor of Neurology at Stanford University Medical Center.
 She received her M.D. and Ph.D. from Washington University in St. Louis, and completed a residency in pediatrics at St. Louis Children’s Hospital; pediatric neurology and pediatric epilepsy at Children’s Hospital of Philadelphia.
 Dr. Porter is the treating physician for Tessa and Colton Nye.
 Now that a cause for Tessa and Colton’s seizures and other neurologic problems has finally been identified, Dr. Porter is focused on determining how to best treat them and other children with SLC13A5 mutations.
 It is her hope that through this website greater awareness will be raised for the disorder and increased communication amongst other affected families and the health care professionals providing treatment to their children.
 Dr. Porter is very interested in speaking with other doctors taking care of children with SLC13A5 mutations.
 She can be reached directly via email.

 Matthew Bainbridge, PhD